 _______________

-*
+* The following members of the Committee participated in the examination of the present communication: Mr. Abdelfattah Amor, Mr. Nisuke Ando, Mr. Prafullachandra Natwarlal Bhagwati, Ms. Christine Chanet, Mr. Maurice Glèlè Ahanhanzo, Mr. Louis Henkin, Mr. Ahmed Tawfik Khalil, Mr. Eckart Klein, Mr. David Kretzmer, Mr. Rajsoomer Lallah, Mr. Rafael Rivas Posada, Sir Nigel Rodley, Mr. Martin Scheinin, Mr. Ivan Shearer, Mr. Hipólito Solari Yrigoyen, and Mr. Maxwell Yalden

 Views under article 5, paragraph 4, of the Optional Protocol

-Note that the footnotes in brackets will be removed from the final decision.
-Their purpose is merely to clarify points and assist members in formulating their views.

 1. The author of the communication is Mr. Rostislav Borisenko, a Ukranian citizen, currently residing in the Ukraine.
-He claims to be a victim of a violation by the Republic of Hungary of articles 13, paragraphs 1 and 2, 14, paragraphs 3, (a), (b), (c), (d), and (e) of the International Covenant on Civil and Political Rights.
+He claims to be a victim of violations by the Republic of Hungary of the International Covenant on Civil and Political Rights.
+The communication appears to raise issues under articles 7, 9, paragraphs 1, 2, and 3, 13, 14, paragraphs 2 and 3 (c), (e) and (g) and 17 of the Covenant.
 He is not represented by counsel.

 The facts as submitted by the author

-2.1 On 29 April 1996, the author and his friend, Mr. Kuspish (the author and his friend arrived in Budapest.
+2.1 On 29 April 1996, the author and his friend, Mr. Kuspish arrived in Budapest.
 They were at the time en route from Belgrade where, as members of the Sambo Wrestling National Team of the Ukraine, they had taken part in a wrestling competition, and were on their way back to the Ukraine.
 Later that day, they lost their way and asked a travel agent where the metro station was located.
 Because they were late for their train, they ran to the metro station.
 At this point, they were stopped by three policemen in civilian clothing.
 The police suspected them of pick-pocketing.
 They ill-treated the author and his friend by “tightening handcuffs and striking our heads against metal booths when we attempted to speak”.
 They were interrogated for three hours at the police station.

 2.2 On 30 April 1996, the author and his friend were charged with theft.
 Although the charge was not translated from Hungarian they were provided with an interpreter.
 Mr. Kuspish signed the investigation report but the author refused to do so without the presence of a lawyer and without including his version of the facts of the incident.
 The author and his friend lodged complaints against their arrest and interrogation.
 On 1 May 1996, in a written decision, the public prosecutor rejected these complaints, having reviewed the legality of the arrest and detention.